Dental Implants in OKC

 Your dentist will place the abutment, which connects the implant to the replacement tooth.
 The abutment screws into the dental implant and acts like the root under a crown of natural tooth, except that it is stronger and is not susceptible to decay.

 A single dental implant topped with a crown is a great solution for a single missing tooth.
 Dental implants are strong, retain bone structure, and are as easy to maintain as real teeth.
 A top quality crown blends seamlessly with your natural teeth, creating a highly aesthetic and functional smile.

 Traditional dental bridges require the natural teeth at each end to be shaved down and prepared for crowns.
 They are prone to failure either because the supporting teeth can no longer support the bridge or the cement holding the bridge leaks.
 Either situation can cause decay and further tooth loss.

 When a dental bridge is supported by dental implants, the surrounding teeth are left undisturbed.
 There is no enhanced risk for additional tooth loss caused by the strain of conventional dental bridges.

 If you are missing all of your teeth on the upper or lower arch, just two dental implants can stabilize a removable denture, or a handful of implants can support a full bridge of fixed replacement teeth that never leave your mouth.
-In fact, a special procedure has been created by Nobel BioCare to address this issue.
-The procedure is called the All-on-4® Treatment Concept.
+In fact, a special procedure has been created to address this issue.
+The procedure is known as the Full-arch restoration treatment.